Pamela Golbin: Career

 Golbin attended Columbia University in the City of New York and La Sorbonne in Paris, specializing in Post-World War II Abstract Expressionism.
 During her studies, Golbin was part of the apprenticeship program at The Metropolitan Museum of Art and worked at The Costume Institute.
 Concurrently, she pursued a similar program at the Musée de la Mode et du Textile in Paris where, following her studies, she was named curator at the age of 23.
 During her 25-year tenure at the museum, Golbin “helped shape the artistic sensibility in the industry”.

-Simultaneously from 2008 to 2013 in New York City, she initiated and developed the French Institute Alliance Française (FIAF) Annual Fashion Talks.
+Simultaneously from 2008 to 2013 in New York City, she hosted the French Institute Alliance Française (FIAF) Annual Fashion Talks.
 In 2018, she attended the Executive Education management program at Harvard Business School.

 In 2019, Golbin was named artistic director of the Jacquard x Google Arts & Culture Residency which aims to explore the synergies between art, fashion, and technology.

 Golbin collaborates closely with contemporary designers and international creative talents.
-John Galliano describes her as “an incomparable source of inspiration, a true well of science.
+John Galliano describes her as “an incomparable source of inspiration, a true well of science."
 Valentino Garavani admitted, “She knows more about my own work than I do” and Dries Van Noten remarks, “She has incredible sensitivity and flair”.
-The Financial Times wrote about her stating, “As the chief curator of fashion and textiles at Paris’s Musée des Arts Décoratifs, Pamela Golbin is the custodian of the history of French taste”.The Business of Fashion accurately identifies the personalities influencing an industry in constant evolution, integrating her within their yearly classification of 500 of the most influential people shaping the fashion industry, Pamela Golbin is in charge “of one of the most significant and extensive collections of fashion and textiles in the world”.
+The Financial Times wrote about her stating, “As the chief curator of fashion and textiles at Paris’s Musée des Arts Décoratifs, Pamela Golbin is the custodian of the history of French taste”.The Business of Fashion integrates her within their yearly classification of 500 of the most influential people shaping the fashion industry, Pamela Golbin in charge of "one of the most significant and extensive collections of fashion and textiles in the world”.